 1. Consideration hiring a legal expert to understand the release agreement.

 A lump sum payment in a long term disability case will involve settlement paperwork.
-Settlement documents fully resolving a disability claim are critically important documents and must be carefully reviewed to insure that their terms are not overly broad or release other types of benefits not covered by the release.
-Often times, the settlement documents are prepared as general releases, meaning they extend to claims beyond the specific insurance contract.
+Settlement documents fully resolving a disability claim are critically important documents and must be carefully reviewed to ensure that their terms are not overly broad or release other types of benefits not covered by the release.
+Oftentimes, the settlement documents are prepared as general releases, meaning they extend to claims beyond the specific insurance contract.
 These documents must be revised in order to ensure that the release is properly limited.

 2. Consider the income tax consequences of a large settlement.

 Sometimes, a lump sum long term disability settlement will have no adverse income tax consequences.
 Other times, there are potentially significant income tax consequences.
 In such cases, there are steps that may be taken to lessen the tax burden.
 Consult an experienced professional to see exactly which steps may be taken to minimize the income tax implications of a large settlement.
-There are strict rules that must be followed to insure that a claimant may be able pay income taxes over time, rather than at the time of the lump sum.
+There are strict rules that must be followed to insure that a claimant may be able to pay income taxes over time, rather than at the time of the lump sum.
 Even a large tax liability may be made more manageable with proper settlement drafting and financial planning.

 3. Consider the hardship in the claims administration process.